-Hot flashes are the most common symptom of menopause and perimenopause.
+Hot flashes are the most common symptom of menopause and perimenopause called vasomotor symptoms (VMS).
 More than two-thirds of North American women who are heading into menopause have hot flashes.
 They also affect women who start menopause after chemotherapy or surgery to remove their ovaries.

 What Is a Hot Flash?

-It's a sudden feeling of heat and sometimes a red, flushed face and sweating.
-We don't know exactly what causes them, but they may be related to changes in circulation.
+When hot flashes happen, there's a sudden feeling of heat and sometimes a red, flushed face and sweating.
+We don't know exactly what causes them, but they may be related a drop in estrogen levels and changes in an area of the brain that controls body temperature.

-A hot flush is a hot flash plus redness in your face and neck.
+A hot flush is the redness in your face and neck that occurs during a hot flash.

 How Long Will You Have Them?